brakmic/Angular_InCode_Tutorial/README.md

 #Angular In-Code Tutorial

-Learn Angular.js by reading code and comments!
+**Learn Angular.js by reading code and comments!**
-No switching between lengthy docs and examples.
+*No switching between lengthy docs and code examples.*

 There are many excellent books & tutorials, of course.